 The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

-Super meth, also known as p2p methamphetamine, has become increasingly popular over the past decade due to its purity and the intense, long-lasting highs experienced by those who use it.
+Also known as P2P methamphetamine, this drug has become increasingly popular over the past decade due to its purity and the intense, long-lasting highs experienced by those who use it.

 The popularity of this meth variant has become a significant public health concern and is linked to numerous adverse physical and psychological health effects, ranging from extreme aggression to paranoia.
 Unfortunately, without efforts from law enforcement, public health organizations, and drug rehab centers, super meth's grip on society will only grow.